michaela10c/connectome-fidelity/README.md

 ## Results

 ### CC Cosine RDM
 The connectome-constrained network produces a structured 12×12 dissimilarity matrix with clear direction-dependent organization.
-Off-diagonal values range from ~0.001 to ~0.021 — small in absolute terms but systematically organized: adjacent directions (e.g., 0°–30°) are most similar, while opposite directions (e.g., 0°–180°) are most dissimilar.
+Off-diagonal values range from ~0.001 to ~0.021 — small in absolute terms but systematically organized: adjacent directions are most similar (minimum: 0°–30°, dissimilarity = 0.001), while opposite directions are most dissimilar (maximum: 0°–180°, dissimilarity = 0.021).
 The matrix shows a smooth circular gradient consistent with the known direction tuning of T4/T5 neurons in the fly visual system.

 ### Random Cosine RDM
 The random baseline produces a nearly uniform matrix with all off-diagonal values at ~0.200.
 The random network cannot distinguish motion directions — all stimuli produce essentially the same population geometry, with directional variation confined to the fourth decimal place.